Wellwisdom Whey Proteins Versus Other Whey Proteins

 When considering a whey product it is best to ask for a lab analysis of the whey showing actual percentages of components present from the distributor/manufacturer.
 You should not receive a range of percentages as that denotes it is not from an actual test.
 Test results on our products are from an independent lab that performs SDS PAGE Gel method testing.

-Proserum® contains exceptional amounts of the Glutathione precursor, covalent bonded Cysteine, which makes it the optimum whey protein.
+Proserum® contains the Glutathione precursor, covalent bonded Cysteine, which makes it the optimum whey protein.
 Additionally, it contains the full range and highest levels of the most important protein components: Lactoferrin, Immunoglobulins, Serum Albumin, Active Peptides and Growth Factors making it the optimum nutrition protein powder to support proper immune function.

 An important note on the synthesized free form amino acid L-cysteine.
 It can have adverse effects in supplemental doses with sensitive individuals or those who have any heavy metal accumulation.